-Issue Distinguishing features of the fair and equitable treatment standard Customary international law standard Most Nigeria BITs simply obligate Contracting Parties to 'accord to investments by investors of the other Contracting Party fair and equitable treatment'.
+Issue Distinguishing features of the fair and equitable treatment standard Customary international law standard Most Nigeria BITs simply obligate contracting parties to "accord to investments by investors of the other contracting party fair and equitable treatment".
 A few, however, go on to define the standard for assessing whether an investor has been treated fairly and equitably.
-The Nigeria-Singapore BIT confirms that the FET protection 'does not require treatment in addition to or beyond the customary international law minimum standard of treatment of aliens'.
-The Morocco-Nigeria, Canada-Nigeria BITs echo the same standard.
-Measures to stimulate local industries Some of Nigeria's BITs effectively permit some derogations by creating an exception for a Contracting Party's special incentives to its nationals 'in order to stimulate the creation of local industries'.
-The Nigeria-UAE and Algeria-Nigeria BITs include this exception specifically for the fair and equitable treatment and protection and security obligations.
+The Nigeria-Singapore BIT confirms that the FET protection "does not require treatment in addition to or beyond the customary international law minimum standard of treatment of aliens".
+The Nigeria-Morocco and Nigeria-Canada BITs adopt the same standard.
+Measures to stimulate local industries Some of Nigeria's BITs effectively permit some derogations by creating an exception for a contracting party's special incentives to its nationals "in order to stimulate the creation of local industries".
+The Nigeria-UAE and Nigeria-Algeria BITs specifically include this exception for the FET and protection and security obligations.